-- their families
+- Their families

-- settings, schools (mainstream and specialist) and colleges
+- Settings, schools (mainstream and specialist) and colleges

-- other professionals
+- Other professionals

-Find out what support they provide and how to make a referral.
+Follow the link above to find out what support they provide and how to make a referral.

 Most issues can be resolved online, it's the quickest and most convenient way to get help.